LiveNathan/blog/_posts/2025-02-28-when-your-business-coaches-hate-your-plan.md

 - [Slowly Finding My Way Back](#slowly-finding-my-way-back)
 - [Seeking New Directions](#seeking-new-directions)

+## A Quick Recap of My Original Plan

+For those who missed my previous post, my ambitious 5-month plan involved rapidly launching 5 directory websites by July 2025.
+The strategy was to use these directories as market validation tools rather than end products themselves.
+Instead of relying on customer interviews, I wanted to observe real user behavior and engagement to identify genuine market needs.

+Each directory would serve as a testing ground to uncover pain points and opportunities within specific niches.
+Once I identified areas with demonstrated demand, I planned to develop more comprehensive solutions (likely SaaS products) to address those needs.
+The key insight was that directories could be launched quickly with minimal investment while still delivering real value to users—making them perfect for validation.

+I was excited about this approach because it would allow me to abandon my own "clever ideas" that nobody cared about, and instead focus on discovering actual market demand through observable user behavior.
+Unfortunately, as you'll read, this plan ran into some significant obstacles when I sought expert feedback.

 ## When the Experts Say No

 Here's what went down: I met with two highly successful business coaches – and I mean genuinely successful people who've